-People with atrial fibrillation (an irregular heart beat) are at an increased risk of forming a blood clot in the heart, which can travel to the brain, causing a stroke, or to other parts of the body.
+• Increased risk of blood clots if you stop taking XARELTO.
+People with atrial fibrillation (a type of irregular heart beat) that is not caused by a heart valve problem (non-valvular) are at an increased risk of forming a blood clot in the heart, which can travel to the brain, causing a stroke, or to other parts of the body.
 XARELTO lowers your chance of having a stroke by helping to prevent clots from forming.
 If you stop taking XARELTO, you may have increased risk of forming a clot in your blood.

 Do not stop taking XARELTO without talking to the doctor who prescribes it for you.
 Stopping XARELTO increases your risk of having a stroke.
 If you have to stop taking XARELTO, your doctor may prescribe another blood thinner medicine to prevent a blood clot from forming.

-• XARELTO can cause bleeding which can be serious, and rarely may lead to death.
-This is because XARELTO is a blood thinner medicine (anticoagulant) that reduces blood clotting.
-While you take XARELTO you are likely to bruise more easily and it may take longer for bleeding to stop.
+Increased risk of bleeding.
+XARELTO can cause bleeding which can be serious and may lead to death.
+This is because XARELTO is a blood thinner medicine (anticoagulant) that lowers blood clotting.
+During treatment with XARELTO you are likely to bruise more easily, and it may take longer for bleeding to stop.